Margaret Bonds: New York City

-Margaret Bonds returned to New York in March, 1943, and would remain there (aside from tours) until October 1967.
+Margaret Bonds returned to New York in March, 1943, and would remain there (aside from tours) until November 1967.
 Upon her return she quickly immersed herself in the city's vibrant concert life, performing widely as well as building up a large private studio of piano students.
-She also six years of private piano lessons from Djane Lavoie-Hertz, a former student of Schnabel and Scriabin, and took pride in passing along to her students from the underserved African American communities of New York "the same principles employed by Solomon, Rubinstein, and Horowitz".
+She also had six years of private piano lessons from Djane Lavoie-Hertz, a former student of Schnabel and Scriabin, and took pride in passing along to her students from the underserved African American communities of New York "the same principles employed by Solomon, Rubinstein, and Horowitz".
 Among Bonds' works from the 1950s is The Ballad of the Brown King, a large-scale work which was first performed in December 1954 in New York.
 It tells the story of the Three Wise Men, focusing primarily on Balthazar, the so-called "brown king".
 It was originally written for voice and piano, but later revised for chorus, soloists, and orchestra, and eventually televised by CBS in 1960.
 A large work in nine movements, the piece combines elements of various black musical traditions, such as jazz, blues, calypso, and spirituals.
 Bonds was writing other works during this period of her career: Three Dream Portraits for voice and piano, again setting Hughes' poetry, were published in 1959.
 D minor Mass for chorus and organ was first performed in the same year.